jdelic/saltshaker-laptop/README.rst

 3. On Gnome Tweaks set the clock to show calendar weeks and the date
 4. Configure the Gnome extensions, setting the keyboard shortcuts for vertical desktops and configuring the tray icons size and position
+5. **Disable Gnome USB protection** in favor of usbguard and usbguard-notifier, changing the Kernel boot to disallow USB devices and adding udev rules for devices needed for boot (like the keyboard to unlock LUKS drives).

 Which Albert Plugins to Enable?